 Janne Kyttanen is the 3D guy you want to learn from and be inspired by.

-Janne has been featured in all the big 3D publications as well as design and business publications.
-Janne’s work has been extensively exhibited and integrated into permanent design collections at leading galleries and museums around the world including MOMA, FIT, MAD and the Vitra Design Museum.
-Janne has also been asked to speak at many big events around the world.
+Janne’s work has been published in all major media outlets around the world from the high level arts press to business media and technology journals.
+His work has been extensively exhibited and integrated into permanent design collections at leading galleries and museums around the world including MOMA, FIT, MAD and the Vitra Design Museum.
+Janne is an avid keynote speaker and is engaging audiences all around the world.
 Take a look at some of the press and speaking events below.

 In 2018, Janne Kyttanen became a contributor for 3DPBM.
 He writes on all topics related to 3D printing from his perspective.
 A must for industry trends!